Updated: Nov 21

 Throughout this timeline, the domesticated turkey's wild cousins continued their existence in relative stability throughout Central America, Western, Southern and Eastern United States as well as Southern Canada.
 Native Americans throughout these regions sustainably harvested wild turkeys as a source of food and turkeys played crucial roles in regional ecosystems through insect control and seed dispersal.

 It was not until European settlement of North America began to spread throughout Eastern North America that the wild turkey populations faced their first major threats.
-As settlers moved inland from the coasts, they began to both clear land for agriculture and increasingly hunt native wild turkey populations.
+As settlers moved inland from the coasts, they began to both clear land for agriculture and hunt native wild turkey populations in increasing numbers.
 Through the clear cutting of forests and taming of wild lands (for both settlements, crop land and pasture land) we quickly disrupted natural areas that had only been minimally managed by Native Americans throughout their millennia of growth.
 This disruption led to a steady decline in otherwise healthy native species populations, the turkey included.

 It was hunting, the uncontrolled and unsustainable hunting particularly, of wild turkeys that brought them to the brink of extirpation (regional extinction) throughout much of their range.
 Here in the Northeast, uncontrolled hunting practices devastated native turkey populations.